Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Breast cancer and chemoprevention

-Women at high risk for breast cancer
+Those at high risk for breast cancer

 Diet and exercise

-Women who are overweight or obese
+Those who are overweight or who have obesity

 When diagnosed, and then at routine exams